imincik/geospatial-nix/README.md

 **WARNING: this project is safe to be used, but things are in active development.
 Incompatible changes without any notice can occur at any time !**

-**GeospatialNIX** provides weekly updated geospatial packages and tools for creating isolated and reproducible geospatial environments.
+**Geospatial NIX** provides weekly updated geospatial packages and tools for creating isolated and reproducible geospatial environments.